 - Prepare your protective clothing: You’ll need gloves, a long-sleeved shirt, long pants, safety glasses, rubber boots, and ear protection when using the mower and trimmer.

 - Keep pets and children away: Make sure your children and pets are moved to a safe area while you’re cutting the grass.
-In fact, no one should be nearby to avoid injury.
-You should also watch out for any creatures in your lawn, such as snakes, armadillos, or moles.
+No one should be nearby to avoid injury.
+You should also watch out for any creatures on your lawn, such as snakes, armadillos, or moles.

 - Pause often: When tackling an overgrown lawn, remember to take a breather frequently as your mower or trimmer can easily overheat.
 Gas-powered mowers tend to stall out when they’ve been running too long.